Welcome to the Secondary School.

 Students follow the full range of subjects, which are linked to the National Curriculum of England but modified to create courses appropriate for an international education.

 GIS is a registered Cambridge School.
 We offer a world-class curriculum and international qualifications that are recognised across the world.
 As part of Cambridge learning community, we work together to develop passionate and committed learners who are prepared for their future.

 KEY STAGE 3

 Courses in Drama, Art, Music, Design Technology, ICT, PE, History and Geography are compulsory at Key Stage 3, along with the core subjects of Maths, English and Science that they will continue up to age 16.
-They can also select two modern foreign languages chosen from Malay, Mandarin, Spanish and French.
+They can also select two World Languages chosen from Malay, Mandarin, Spanish and French.
 This extensive curriculum is taught by highly qualified specialist teachers who make full use of the school’s wide-ranging specialist facilities.